hoang-ho/CompSci677_Lab3/README.md

 To maintain consistency across the two different replicas of catalog server, we have implemented a `Primary-Backup` protocal.
 Moreover, to decide the Primary server we are using the Bully algorithm to elect the primary catalog server.

-#### Database Consistency

-For milestone 1 & 2, CatalogService has two replicas: one exposed on port 5001 and the other exposed on port 5002.

 ## Setting up the environment locally

 Clone the repo and run the following commands: